Major research project will support UK’s energy transition

-The British Geological Survey (BGS) is leading a major new five-year research programme to support the UK’s energy transition.
+BGS is leading a major new five-year research programme to support the UK’s energy transition.

-BGS will work with the Plymouth Marine Laboratory (PML) and the National Oceanography Centre (NOC) to deliver the £2.6 million programme ‘Managing the Environmental Sustainability of the Offshore Energy Transition’.
+We will work with the Plymouth Marine Laboratory (PML) and the National Oceanography Centre (NOC) to deliver the £2.6 million programme ‘Managing the Environmental Sustainability of the Offshore Energy Transition’.

 This project will assess the environmental sustainability of offshore wind, blue and green hydrogen, and carbon capture and storage for selected test areas of the UK offshore, and will develop solutions for planning the technology and infrastructure of the offshore energy transition.
 It will also assess public understanding and acceptance of those technologies.

 Project partners include:

 - Environment Agency

 - National Grid